jtappa/jtappa.github.io/projects.md

 ## Personal Projects:

 I try to practice and maintain my skills with personal projects regularly.
-Right now, I'm enjoying creating these mandala doodles that I license for use on coloring apps for iPad:
+Right now, I'm enjoying creating digital illustrations that I license for use on coloring apps for iPad:

 ## Volunteering & Other work